HubLot/vim-gromacs/README.rst

 It contains also macros to comment/uncomment easily selections of a file and to jump to different sections (*[...]*) of a file.

+The plugin also provides keyword autocompletion in mdp and top/itp files.

 Installation
 ------------